Q: Who should apply for a seasonal role at Omega?

 - Housekeeping - cleans program participant accommodations and all public bathrooms on campus

 - Production - responsible for the setup and breakdown for every class, event, and workshop

-- Permaculture/Garden - maintains Omega’s garden, landscaping, and other permacultural projects
+- Permaculture/Garden - maintains Omega’s garden, landscaping, and other permaculture projects

-- Wellness Center - provides a welcoming and relaxing environment for guests to enjoy wellness services, ex. massage, facials, energy work
+- Wellness Center - schedules wellness appointments for guests, and provides a welcoming and relaxing environment for guests to enjoy wellness services, ex. massage, facials, energy work

 - Campus Support - manages the arrivals/departures of participants, welcoming and helping people with their luggage - often the first people participants meet